Can a Fat Injection Ease Your Aching Joints?

-Aching joints have become known as just another part of the aging process, but what if we can ease that pain?
+Aching joints are considered just another part of the aging process, but what if we can ease that pain?

 “Adipose tissue is a source of mesenchymal stem cells (MSCs) that may differentiate into cartilage, and serve as a scaffold to aid in tissue regeneration and slow the progression of osteoarthritis,” says Dr. Stephen Henry, an orthopedics expert at the University of Miami Sports Medicine Institute, part of the University of Miami Health System.
 “In a one hour office procedure, we can remove adipose tissue, concentrate it into a healing scaffold, and using ultrasound guidance, inject it into a joint.
 This procedure holds great promise in the field of regenerative orthopedic medicine.”